Nihamawassa/heartland/content/docs/transport-system/transport-hub.md

 * There is an estuary
 * There is a sea tile

-The placement of a port creates a road connection from the settlement to the port.
-There may also be the need for a ‘loading’ connection from the road to the sea lane.
+The placement of a port creates a road link from the settlement to the port.
+There may also be the need for a ‘loading’ link from the road to the sea lane.

 The placement of a port generates sea lanes from this port to all other already existing and reach-able ports.
 There is no need to do this from the other ports to the new port as well, because sea lanes are like roads.